GNU Emacs: Minibuffer

-Emacs uses the "minibuffer," normally the bottommost line, to present status and request information—the functions that would typically be performed by dialog boxes in most GUIs.
+Emacs uses the "minibuffer," normally the bottommost line, to display messages and request information, functions that are often performed by dialog boxes in GUI editors.
 The minibuffer holds information such as text to target in a search or the name of a file to read or save.
 When applicable, command-line completion is available using the tab and space keys.

 File management and display

 Emacs keeps text in data structures known as buffers.
-Buffers may or may not be displayed onscreen, and all buffer features are accessible to both an Emacs Lisp program and to the user interface.
-The user can create new buffers and dismiss unwanted ones, and many buffers can exist at the same time.
-There is no upper limit on the number of buffers Emacs allows, other than hardware memory limits.
-Advanced users may amass hundreds of open buffers of various types relating to their current work.
+Buffers may or may not be displayed onscreen, and all buffer features are accessible by both Emacs Lisp programs and the user interface.
+The user can create new buffers and dismiss unwanted ones, and many buffers can exist at the same time, limited only by available memory.
 Emacs can be configured to save the list of open buffers on exit, and reopen this list when it is restarted.